jonguyen6/Python-Finance-Tracker-Project-JOHNNYN/README.md

 # How to run the Project:
 1. Copy all python files from this repository into the same working directory
 2. Compile and run the "Main.py" python file

+# Future Works:
+- Improve the UI
+- Add more functions/methods